SOWING INSTRUCTIONS

 Starting Indoors:

 Sow indoors in late winter.
-Keep at 65-75°F.
+Cover with vermiculite and keep at 65-75°F.

 Starting Outdoors: